New Staircase Cost

 It is also possible to purchase a modular flat-pack kit, which is created in order to allow DIY enthusiasts to take on building a staircase themselves with ease.
 This type of kit can be purchased directly "off the shelf" and as a result, you do not need to order them in advance.

 Most suppliers will stock a few different models, most of which will be able to be put together and fitted within a single day.
-The cost of these kits will usually begin at around £250 for a single straight style and increase to around £700 for a winding type.
+The cost of these kits will usually begin at around £250 for a single straight style, and increase to around £700 for a winding type.

 When you no longer require the use of a staircase, you will need to remove them.
 In addition, if you have an old, dilapidated staircase, you may wish to replace it with a newer, nicer looking safer build.

 Removal of a staircase is a fairly simple process requiring a few basic elements, such as a skip or waste removal, some simple tools and a general labourer.
-Skip hire will usually cost around £80-£150 for a single skip, and a labourer for a day around £100.
+Skip hire will usually cost around £80 to £150 for a single skip, and a labourer for a day around £100.
 The most important thing with removing a staircase is to be safe about it, and not to cause any damage.

 Usually, when demolishing a staircase, for safety reasons, you will probably be best served in hiring a tradesman such as a general builder.
 They can usually provide all the tools needed and even dispose of the waste produced.